smjonas/live-command.nvim/README.md

 Default: `{ insertion = "DiffAdd", deletion = "DiffDelete", change = "DiffChange" }`

-A list of highlight groups per edit type (insertion, deletion or change) used for highlighting buffer changes.
+A table mapping edit types (insertion, deletion or change) to highlight groups used for highlighting buffer changes.
-The table will be merged with the defaults so you can omit any keys that are the same as the default.
+This table is merged with the defaults, allowing you to omit any keys that match the default.
 If a value is set to `false`, no highlights will be shown for that type.
-If `hl_groups.deletion` is `false`, deletion edits will not be undone which is otherwise done to make the text changes visible.
+If `hl_groups.deletion` is `false`, deletion edits will not be undone, so deleted text won't be highlighted.

 ---